xing/hops/packages/graphql/README.md

 ## `createContext(options)`

 `createContext()` is hops-graphql's main export.
-Additional to the config options of [hops-react's createContext](https://github.com/xing/hops/tree/master/packages/react#createcontextoptions) it takes additional options as described [above under `reduxExtension(config)`](#createcontextoptions).
+Additional to the config options of [hops-react's createContext](https://github.com/xing/hops/tree/master/packages/react#createcontextoptions) it takes additional options as described [above under `graphqlExtension(config)`](#graphqlextensionconfig).
 Be careful, in this case you have to wrap the config options under the `graphql` namespace.

 ## `GraphQLContext`